rails/rails/guides/source/engines.md

 gem 'blorgh', path: "vendor/engines/blorgh"
 ```

-Don't foget to ` bundle install` as usual.
+Don't forget to run `bundle install` as usual.
 By specifying it as a gem within the `Gemfile`, Bundler will load it as such, parsing this `blorgh.gemspec` file and requiring a file within the `lib` directory called `lib/blorgh.rb`.
 This file requires the `blorgh/engine.rb` file (located at `lib/blorgh/engine.rb`) and defines a base module called `Blorgh`.

 ```ruby
 require "blorgh/engine"